-When he was in Australia, he would regularly arrive at my place, bearing this curry and a bunch of roses, asking only that I cook some rice and maybe (under his guidance) some payasam.
-This curry is one of the best vegetable curries that I have tasted, or maybe it is the smell of the roses that biases my tastebuds.
+I had a Tamil Indian friend in Adelaide who would regularly arrive at my place, bearing this curry and a bunch of roses, asking only that I cook some rice and maybe (under his guidance) some payasam.
+This curry is so easy and so good, or maybe it is the memory of the smell of the roses that biases my tastebuds.

 If you would like to make your own Sambar Powder visit this recent post which will explain the process.